bk138/droidVNC-NG/README.md

    Internal port: same as external port.

 4. Apply the settings, sometimes it requires rebooting a router.
-5. Figure out your public adress i.e. <https://www.hashemian.com/whoami/>.
+5. Figure out your public address i.e. <https://www.hashemian.com/whoami/>.
 6. Use this address and port from above to connect to your device.

 ### How to Pre-seed Preferences